Salva05/ioverse/README.md

 This application uses the **RS256 signing algorithm** to sign and verify JWT tokens that the backend generates and consumes.
 Follow these steps to generate the key pair:

 1. **Create a `keys` folder**
-   At the root of your project directory, create a folder named `keys`:
+   At the root of your project directory (where manage.py is located), create a folder named `keys`:

    ```bash
    mkdir keys